ritasabri/rita-cyber-ed/README.md

 The lab runs entirely in the browser.

-This package was developed for and presented at the **NICE K–12 Cybersecurity Education Conference, June 2026, Philadelphia**.
+This package was developed by Rita Sabri in Cardozo EC.
+It was presented at the **NICE K–12 Cybersecurity Education Conference, June 2026, Philadelphia**.

 ---